3 Mistakes to Avoid When Onboarding New Clients

 The best-case scenario you could have with a poor onboarding experience is having a prospective client opt-out of subscribing to your service.
 The bigger issue is maintaining them as a business partner and developing a poor working relationship afterward.
 This is why it’s necessary to establish the grounds of your business contract without committing major mistakes.

-If you want to ensure a quality onboarding experience, here are 3 mistakes you should avoid.
+If you want to ensure a quality accounting client onboarding experience, here are 3 mistakes you should avoid.

 1. Dealing with the wrong clients